 Galle is an old Portuguese colonial town that now functions as an over-priced honeytrap for unsuspecting tourists.
-There’s not much to do here apart from haggling prices with the local shopkeepers, in an attempt to avoid getting completely ripped off.
+After walking around this small town, there’s not much else to do apart from haggling prices with the local shopkeepers, in an attempt to avoid getting completely ripped off.

 If you want to visit Galle, you can do this easily with a half-day trip.
 It’s really not worth the effort of staying overnight, since you can see everything the fort has to offer in under 2 hours.

-Hoping for the best, we had booked the Thenu Rest Guest House 3 weeks in advance of our arrival (US$60 for 2 nights).
+Hoping for the best, we had booked the Thenu Rest Guest House 3 weeks in advance of our arrival (US$30 per night).
 This guesthouse is located centrally inside Galle Fort, and we had booked it for 2 nights.